-The data collection aims at assessing in detail what the overall margin on the system is and how it could be used to increase the capacity.
+Data collection aims to assess in detail what the overall margin on the system is and how it could be used to increase the capacity.
 Margin is the real critical issue of challenging upgrades.
 Four types of margin should be considered here: